cysouw/diathesis/text/c12_zuInfinitive.md

 - Das war es was er zu hören gewünscht hatte.^[~~DWDS~~: Fontane, Theodor: Wanderungen durch die Mark Brandenburg.
 Bd.
 4: Spreeland.
 Berlin, 1882.]
 :::

-All verbs in the remaining possibilities [@last c through e] have some special use with a *zu‑In­fi­ni­tiv*.
+All verbs in the remaining possibilities [@last c–e] have some special use with a *zu‑In­fi­ni­tiv*.
 The explicit claim is that this chapter presents a complete list of all such verbs.
 However, special care has to be taken with polysemies.
 Some of the verbs that are discussed in this chapter occur both in stage 1 and stage 2, but with clearly different meanings.
 For example, in its lexical meaning *versprechen* means 'to promise' and then it is not coherent [@next a].
 In contrast, in its evidential meaning *versprechen* means something like 'there is evidence for it' and then it is coherent [@next b].
 Although this correlation is not perfect, there seems to be a very strong tendency for the different meanings to also show different syntactic constructions (see [@sec:zuinfinitive-drohen]).

 ::: ex
 - Er verspricht rechtzeitig nach Hause zu kommen. \